amoghkokari/ciba_health_assessment/README.md

 ### 2. Install Dependencies

-- **clause_env** virtual environemnt contains all the installed packages, you can just change to that environemnt and try running the application (from root directory source clause_env/bin/activate )
+- **clause_env** virtual environemnt contains all the installed packages, create a new environment [python -m venv <myenvname>] and activate it (from root directory source <myenvname>/bin/activate )
-- **requirements.txt** file have all the required packeges you can directly do (from root directory pip install -r /path/to/requirements.txt) either in environment or virtual environment if you face any issues
+- **requirements.txt** file have all the required packeges you can directly do (from root directory [pip install -r /path/to/requirements.txt]) in virtual environment [python -m pip install -r /path/to/requirements.txt]) if you face any issues

 ## Environment Variables